presnick/surveyequivalence/docs/tutorials.rst

         shuffle(raters)

-        # This is the predictor i.e., score for toxic comment.
+        # This is the predictor i.e., personal_attack score for comment.
 It will be at index 0 in W.
         dataset[index] = [item['predictor_prob']] + raters

 At this point the `dataset` variable will have one row for each item (i.e., Wiki-comment) and a shuffled listing of 'a'